 FOR DUAL GRADUATE DEGREE/CERTIFICATE PROGRAM APPLICANTS: Students applying at the same time for both a regular graduate degree program and also for a Certificate of Graduate Study at UVM must complete the online UVM Graduate Application.

-FOR APPLICANTS TO GUND CERTIFICATE PROGRAM: Applicants seeking to enroll in just a Certificate of Graduate Study program must complete the online UVM Graduate Application form.
-Note: If the applicant already has a graduate degree from an accredited college/university, GRE scores are NOT required.
+FOR APPLICANTS TO GUND CERTIFICATE PROGRAM: Applicants seeking to enroll in just a Certificate of Graduate Study program must complete the online UVM Graduate Application.
+Note: You must have completed an advanced degree (Masters, PhD, or JD) to apply for just the certificate.
+If you already have a graduate degree from an accredited college/university, GRE scores are NOT required.